-Bellaboo, as she was called, was born a healthy and most perfect baby girl on a cold December.
-Bella was the youngest child and only girl, and brought so much joy to the family.
+Bellaboo, as we would call her, was born a healthy and perfect baby girl on a cold December day.
+Bella was the youngest child and only girl.
+She brought so much joy to the family.

 Bella chemotherapy treatment was working.
 Bone marrow biopsies showed no signs of leukemia.
 She was considered in remission and was able to return home.

-After 5 months of enjoying life at home, still in treatment and with weekly visits to her oncologist for check ups, one day parents once again receive a devastating news.
-The leukemia was back and this time not only was chemotherapy part of her treatment protocol but Bella needed a bone marrow transplant.
+After 5 months of enjoying life at home, still in treatment and with weekly visits to her oncologist for checkups, one day parents once again received devastating news.
+The leukemia was back, and this time not only was chemotherapy part of her treatment protocol, but Bella needed a bone marrow transplant.

-Bella's doctors had to look in the national bone marrow registry to find a potential donor.
+Bella's doctors had to look into the national bone marrow registry to find a potential donor/match.
 After searching, 5 potential donors were found.
 Bella endured an intensive treatment, to prepare her for her transplant.
 Bella never went into remission, so a bone marrow transplant could not take place.

 March 22, 2019

-Bella coded 2 days after arriving at Texas Children's.
+Bella coded 2 days after arriving at Texas Children's Hospital.
 The medical team was able to bring her back and stabilize her.
-She was then transferred to the pediatric intensive care unit were she was heavily sedated.
-In between that time doctors treated numerous infections she developed and try to collect cells for the treatment Bella had gone for in the first place.
+She was then transferred to the pediatric intensive care unit where she was heavily sedated.
+In between that time, doctors treated numerous infections she developed and tried to collect cells for the treatment Bella had gone for in the first place.

 April 5, 2019

-2 weeks later, parents get the news that the cells collected were not enough.
-The leukemia had grown so much and more aggressive and Bella's organs stop functioning properly.
+2 weeks later, parents got the news that the cells collected were not enough.
+The leukemia had grown so much and more aggressive that Bella's organs stopped functioning properly.